fractal161/classic-tetris-project/docs/ARCHITECTURE.md

 Tangentially, the advantage of Python over Java (other than, you know, all of them) with a structure like this is that we can define separate but related classes (like the get/set commands for a particular database field like PB or playstyle)  in the same file.

-When all of this comes together, we end with a relatively seemless proccess for adding new commands to the bot.
+When all of this comes together, we end with a relatively seamless proccess for adding new commands to the bot.
 Create a new class - in a new file, when appropriate - complete with a decorator and an execute function.

 ## The Database

-With the command infrastructure in place, there was only one more major step before we could dive into feature d evelopment: the database.
+With the command infrastructure in place, there was only one more major step before we could dive into feature development: the database.
 The former bot, because it was thrown together, because it had a small-ish userbase, and because Node.js ORM options are lacking, the original bot didn't use a database - it simply read and wrote JSON files that stored people's PBs or wins/losses.
 In programmers' circles, we call that "stupid."
-It did the j ob, but it didn't do it well, and it certainly wasn't sustainable.
+It did the job, but it didn't do it well, and it certainly wasn't sustainable.

 In the spirit of scalability, in construction of our new bot we decided to use a relational database.
 You know, properly.
 The advantage of using Django is that we have access to not only a decent [object-relational mapping tool (ORM)](https://en.wikipedia.org/wiki/Object-relational_mapping), but also a [migration](https://en.wikipedia.org/wiki/Schema_migration) management tool.
 Briefly, an **ORM** allows us to make database queries without writing raw SQL, and migrations are what allow us to change the structure of our database in a safe and systematic manner while maintaining identical database structures in all our development environments.